-Many small group programs focus solely on curriculum, and creating a program-in-a-box, generic enough that anyone can lead using pre-formed resources like videos.
-Restore's approach is an intimate process where we invite 8-12 people together for 8 to 15 weeks in a closed group setting, founded on the principle that change is possible.
+Many small group programs focus solely on curriculum, creating a program-in-a-box, generic enough that anyone can lead using pre-formed resources like videos.
+Restore's approach is an intimate process where we invite 8-12 people together for 8, 10 or 15-weeks in a closed group setting, founded on the principle that change is possible.